PA0SNY

 SWR and Power meter

 This straight forward SWR meter has always been between the Transceivers and the Antenna Tuner, eventhough the AT-200 has it's own meter.
-But I want to see two needles for best observations.
+But I want to see two needles for best tuning.

 The Zetagi HP-500 should be fine up to 200 MHz.
 The weak part of the SWR meter is the potentiometer, of which the reflected power part shows intermittent operation sometimes.